ifremer-bioinformatics/samba/docs/usage.md

 ## Merge ASV tables

-This process is optionnal and based on [Qiime2/feature-table function](https://docs.qiime2.org/2019.10/plugins/available/feature-table/).
+This process is optional and based on [Qiime2/feature-table function](https://docs.qiime2.org/2019.10/plugins/available/feature-table/).
 The workflow can begin at this step if you already have Dada2 ASV tables that you want to merge to perform the analysis.

 ### `--dada2merge`

-Set to true to merge Dada2 ASV tables.
+Set to true to merge DADA2 ASV tables.

 ### `--merge_tabledir`